Global and Local Contrastive Self-Supervised Learning for Semantic Segmentation of HR Remote Sensing Images: Experiments and results

 \subsubsection{Baseline}

-In order to evaluate the performance of self-supervised learning, we randomly initialize the network on specific downstream semantic segmentation tasks as the basic baseline.
-In addition, the common ImageNet pre-training strategy is also used as the baseline.
+To evaluate the performance of self-supervised learning, we randomly initialize the network on specific downstream semantic segmentation tasks as the basic baseline.
+In addition, the common ImageNet pre-training strategy is also used as a baseline.
 Moreover, we compare 3 typical self-supervised tasks (predicting context \cite{DoerschGupta-65-predicting-context,NorooziFavaro-66-jigsaw}, image inpainting \cite{PathakKrahenbuhl-67-inpainting}, and instance-wise contrastive learning \cite{WuXiong-52-instance-discrimination,Chen2020-simCLR,Chen2020-moco}.
-The specific methods we used for comparison are summarized as follows: \begin{itemize} \item[1.] \textit{Random baseline:} Train from scratch on a specific semantic segmentation task without pre-training; \item[2.] \textit{ImageNet Pre-training:} Use the supervised training model on ImageNet to initialize the backbone of the semantic segmentation model; \item[3.] \textit{Jigsaw \cite{NorooziFavaro-66-jigsaw}:} This self-supervised method constructs self-supervised tasks by solving puzzles.
-Specifically, as shown in \cref{fig:jig_inp} 1), the given image is divided it into multiple patches, and then the patch is shuffled before being sent to the CNN network.
-It is expected that the network will learn contextual relationships between the shuffled patches; \item[4.] \textit{Inpainting \cite{PathakKrahenbuhl-67-inpainting}:} A typical method of designing self-supervised signals with the idea of image restoration.To be specific, as shown in \cref{fig:jig_inp} 2), a random region of the image is first discarded, and then the CNN model is trained to predict the original image from the corrupted image, thus enabling the CNN model to learn contextual information; \item[5.] \textit{SimCLR\cite{Chen2020-simCLR}:} The SimCLR method is based on the idea of instance-wise contrastive learning, which is to learn by forcing positive samples enhanced from a sample to be similar and negative samples enhanced from different samples in a mini-batch to be dissimilar; \item[6.] \textit{MoCo v2 \cite{Chen2020-moco}:} The MoCo v2 is also based on the idea of instance-wise contrastive learning, which focuses on obtaining negative samples far beyond the batch size.
+The specific methods used for comparison are summarized as follows: \begin{itemize} \item[1.] \textit{Random baseline:} Train from scratch on a specific semantic segmentation task without pre-training; \item[2.] \textit{ImageNet Pre-training:} Use the supervised training model on ImageNet to initialize the backbone of the semantic segmentation model; \item[3.] \textit{Jigsaw \cite{NorooziFavaro-66-jigsaw}:} This self-supervised method constructs self-supervised tasks by solving puzzles.
+Specifically, as shown in Fig.~\ref{fig:jig_inp} a), the given image is divided into multiple patches, and then the patch is shuffled before being sent to the CNN network.
+It is expected that the network will learn contextual relationships between the shuffled patches; \item[4.] \textit{Inpainting \cite{PathakKrahenbuhl-67-inpainting}:} A typical method of designing self-supervised signals with the idea of image restoration.
+Specifically, as shown in Fig.~\ref{fig:jig_inp} b), a random region of the image is first discarded, and then the CNN model is trained to predict the original image from the corrupted image, thus enabling the CNN model to learn contextual information; \item[5.] \textit{SimCLR\cite{Chen2020-simCLR}:} The SimCLR method is based on the idea of instance-wise contrastive learning, which learns by forcing positive samples enhanced from a sample to be similar and negative samples enhanced from different samples in a mini-batch to be dissimilar; \item[6.] \textit{MoCo v2 \cite{Chen2020-moco}:} MoCo v2 is also based on the idea of instance-wise contrastive learning, which focuses on obtaining negative samples far beyond the batch size.
 Therefore, a dynamic queue is proposed to save the features of negative samples, and a momentum update encoder is proposed to avoid the consistency problem of the representations of negative samples from the rapid change of the encoder. \end{itemize}